 Miami’s Ultra Music Festival remains the biggest music festival in Miami.
-The annual EDM bacchanal takes over the entirety of Bayfront Park on March 29 through March 31.
-Parking is nonexistent but Uber, Lyft and the free Metromover will deliver you to Bayfront fairly painlessly.
+The annual EDM bacchanal takes place on March 29 through March 31.
 Expect lineups packed with the biggest names in EDM along with a few old-school icons and surprise guests mixed in.
 Ultra Music Festival also falls within Miami Music Week, a loosely organized series of concerts and parties taking place throughout Miami.
 Want to stay close to the action?
 Check out one of the best Airbnb Downtown Miami homes.

 When is Ultra Music Festival?
 Ultra Music Festival takes place March 29, 30 and 31, 2019.

 Where is Ultra Music Festival?
-Ultra Music Festival takes place at Bayfront Park in Downtown Miami.
+Ultra Music Festival takes place in Virginia Key.

 Who is playing Ultra Music Festival?
 The Ultra Music Festival lineup has yet to be announced, but we will update this as soon as it is.